theQRL/documentation/docs/API/walletd-rest-proxy.md

 - Wallet API on `19010`

+By default the API expects there to be a QRL node running on the localhost with port `19009` available.
 This [configuration setting](https://github.com/theQRL/QRL/blob/353b32aeb3897c7ffb50c9a5759091928f493f1d/src/qrl/core/config.py#L121) can be overridden with the `self.public_api_server = "127.0.0.1:19009"` directive.
-Adjust the walletd-rest-proxy command with the appropriate port

 The wallet daemon will by default create the wallet file at `~/.qrl/walletd.json`.